 I am very thankful that the mesh engine cover is in this kit.
 Tamiya’s kit is sold separately for such parts and sometimes it is sold out.
 When it is sold out, there are times of an overcharging price.

 It is tri-color camouflage of dark-yellow, red-brown and dark-green.
 The German camouflage pattern in the latter part of World War II slightly raised the occupancy ratio of the other two colors, considering the declining ratio of dark yellow.

 In order to build Sturmtiger, they had to remodel the Tiger I heavy tank and it seems that General Heinz Wilhelm Guderian did not have an agreement of consuming valuable Tiger tanks.
 So it was only 18 tanks to have been produced after all.
-It depends on a situation, but I think the 18 Tiger tanks are more useful.
+It depends on the situation, but I think the 18 Tiger tanks are more useful.

 Although Sturmtiger originally decided to develop in early 1943 as a weapon for destroying the fortress in the first place, used in a real battle was in the summer of 1944 in Warsaw.
 I think that the attack weapons were not very useful at this time of retreat.
 It would be more appreciated if there was even one anti-tank weapon.